UMich-CURLY/deep-contact-estimator/data/README.md

     Two numpy data that will be used in generating an ONNX model from a PyTorch model.

-2. **input_matrix.bin**:
+2. **input_matrix_*.bin**:

-    A bin file that contains one batch of input data (size = 75 x 54).
+    A bin file that contains one batch of input data (size = 75 x 54 or 150 x 54).
 This will be used in generating and serializing a TensorRT engine from the ONNX model in **/weights** folder.
+You can use a customized one.